Published 2009; Updated 2013 and 2018

 - FDA Food and Drug Administration.
 FDA-cleared sterilants and high level disinfectants with general claims for processing reusable medical and dental devices - March 2009.
-Available at: http://www.fda.gov/MedicalDevices/DeviceRegulationandGuidance/ReprocessingofSingle-UseDevices/UCM133514.
-Accessed October 14, 2009.
+Available at: https://www.fda.gov/MedicalDevices/DeviceRegulationandGuidance/Reprocessing ofReusableMedicalDevices/ucm437347.htm.
+Accessed September 27, 2018.

 - OSHA Occupational Safety and Health Administration.
 Best practices for the use of glutaraldehyde in health care 2006.
 Available at: http://www.osha.gov/Publications/glutaraldehyde.pdf.
 Accessed October 14, 2009.

 - OSHA Occupational Safety and Health Administration.
 Glutaraldehyde hospital e-tool – healthcare wide hazards module.
 Available at: http://www.osha.gov/SLTC/etools/hospital/hazards/glutaraldehyde/glut.html.
 Accessed October 14, 2009.

 - OSHA Occupational Safety and Health Administration.
 Process Safety Management of Highly Hazardous Chemicals -- Compliance Guidelines and Enforcement Procedures."
 Available at: https://www.osha.gov/laws-regs/regulations/standardnumber/1910/1910.119.
 Accessed September 27, 2018.